 - On the basis of the content and quality of the entry applications received, the editors and publisher of Minnesota Monthly will narrow the field of Applicants to the top 10 towns.

-- Simultaneously, the top 10 towns will compete in a popular vote hosted on Bestmntown.com.
-The popular vote will contribute 25 percent toward the total score of each town.
+- The top 10 towns will compete in a popular vote hosted on Bestmntown.com.
+The popular vote will contribute 75% toward the total score of each town.

-Each top 10 town’s entry application will be evaluated based upon the award of a possible 400 points: (A) 300 points awarded by three evaluation panelists; and (B) 100 points based upon the outcome of a popular vote.
-The points awarded by the three panelists are combined with points awarded by popular vote, with the highest combined points determining the top 5 towns.
+Each Top 10 Town’s entry application will be evaluated based upon the award of a possible 100 points: (A) 50 points averaged from a panel; and (B) 50 points based upon the outcome of a popular vote.
+The points awarded by the panel are combined with points awarded by popular vote, with the highest combined points determining the winning town.

-Evaluation Panel scoring: 75% of applicant’s total score
+- Evaluation Panel scoring: 50% of Applicant’s total score – possible 50 points

-Popular Vote scoring: 25% of applicant’s total score
+- Popular Vote scoring: 50% of Applicant’s total score – possible 50 points

 The consumer vote will be calculated as a percentage of total votes per town capita as measured in 2010 U.S. Census data or other verifiable 3rd party number if town was not measured in the 2010 U.S. Census.
 This will be converted to a point value as follows:

-In the event of a tie, in which multiple towns competing for the fifth finalist position have the equivalent point total, the town with the higher popular vote point total will become the fifth finalist.
+In the event of a tie, in which multiple towns competing for winner have the equivalent point total, the town with the higher popular vote point total will become the winner.

 - Only votes submitted via bestmntown.com will be counted.